PHOT 0010. History of Photography

 Hours: 13 (7 lecture, 6 activity) per .5 unit

-Exploration of color nature photography.
+Application of color photography concepts in the field.
 Topics include subject selection, the impact and use of color, capturing accurate vs. altered color, equipment, composition, metering and overcoming the challenges of location and weather.
-Students must furnish digital storage media.
 (CSU)

 PHOT 0090P.
 Outdoor Portrait Workshop